melke/SlimLogger/README.md

 Slim.fatal("message")
 ```

+The message does not have to be a String.
+It can be any object, or any expression that returns an object.
+However, if the type
+of the returned object does not implement Printable, the output would not be interesting.

 ##Feedback and Contribution

 All feedback and contribution is very appreciated.
 For example, contribute with a new log destination class!